perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

-Many thanks to Stas Bekman and Philippe Chiasson for their feedback and review of the several patches to mod\_perl core that were required for the code in this article, as well as to JÃ¶rg Walter, who was kind enough to take the time to review this article and give valuable feedback.
+Many thanks to Stas Bekman and Philippe Chiasson for their feedback and review of the several patches to mod\_perl core that were required for the code in this article, as well as to Jörg Walter, who was kind enough to take the time to review this article and give valuable feedback.